 - Vehicles; and

-On 25 May 2020, the government updated the guidance for shops and branches to reflect industry feedback and to expand coverage of non-essential retail categories ahead of the planned reopenings.
-On 24 June 2020, the government updated the guidance further to reflect changes to social distancing requirements.
+On 24 June 2020, the government further updated all COVID-19 secure guidelines to reflect changes to social distancing requirements.
 Whilst the guidance still states that workplaces should make ‘every reasonable effort to comply with the social distancing guidelines outlined by the government’, such guidelines are now stated as ‘2m, or 1m with risk mitigation where 2m is not viable’.
 In accordance with the guidance, employers should consider and set out the mitigations that will be introduced in their risk assessments.

-The five key points of which all employers should be aware are to:
+The five key steps which all employers should take are to: